ariful19/stationery/README.md

 - Ensure shell scripts are executable: `chmod +x scripts/setup-pre-commit.sh`.
 - On Windows + WSL2, run commands from WSL to avoid `EPERM` errors when SQLite opens WAL files.
 If file locking persists, move the workspace into the WSL filesystem.
-- When Docker binds project files, use a user with matching UID/GID to prevent `EACCES` errors on the generated SQLite database.

 ### Codex Web quirks